-Acoustic design advice Three suggestions for creating a great acoustic environment in the reception and waiting rooms. - 1.
-Whilst Class C sound absorption is required to meet minimum HTM08-01 Acoustics requirements, ceilings with a higher level of sound absorption (Class A or B) contribute to a more pleasant acoustic environment. - 2.
-Calm the senses by installing paintings or colored acoustic wall panels on the vertical surfaces.
-Bring in plants and vertical planting to break up the space and soften the echoes. - 3.
-Use soundproof glass windows, blocking sound coming in from busy streets.
+Acoustic design tips Three tips for creating a great acoustic environment in the reception and waiting rooms. - 1.
+Use high-quality sound-absorbing materials on the ceilings and walls. - Calm the senses by installing paintings or colored acoustic wall panels on the vertical surfaces.
+Bring in plants and vertical gardens to break up the space and soften the echoes. - 3.
+Have soundproof glass windows, blocking sound from coming in from the busy streets.
 Use soft flooring, acoustic ceilings, space dividers, to regulate the noise levels.
-Patients in hospitals have shown to display higher levels of agitation in rooms with less light."
-Anjali Joseph, Ph.D., Director of Research, The Center for Health Design
+11 Patients in hospitals have shown to display higher levels of agitation in rooms with less light."
+Anjali Joseph, Ph.D.
+Director Ph.D., Director of Research, The Center for Health Design

 Corridors and offices Corridors and offices perform vastly different functions in a hospital.
-Corridors are the busy arteries of a hospital, travelled by patients, visitors, staff and medical equipment and trolleys.
-Meanwhile offices are meant to be a calm oasis from the traffic in a hospital, a safe space where patients and physicians can speak freely and comfortably.
+Corridors are the busy arteries of a hospital, travelled by patients, visitors, staff and transported materials, where offices are meant to be a calm oasis from the traffic in a hospital, a safe space where patients and physicians can speak freely and comfortably.
 The interconnectivity between the corridors and offices creates a nexus of design complexity.
-The hospital highway Because of the many functions that hospital corridors perform, it is vital to design these spaces with high functionality and proactive design that emphasise fluidity and easy access to the plenum, where all building services are hidden.
+The hospital highway Because of the many functions that hospital corridors perform, it is vital to design these spaces with high functionality and proactive design that emphasis fluidity and easy access to the plenum, where all installations are hidden.
 Confidentiality matters Privacy is an essential component of patient care and their comfort.
 It is vital that doctors and patients are able to freely discuss critical and sensitive information in a confidential, undisturbed and restful space.
-Forth Valley Royal Hospital Falkirk, Scotland The ceiling voids of the corridors within the Hospital were highly congested, crammed full of pipes, ductwork, cable trays and other essential building services which required regular access for maintenance.
-The designers chose ceiling tiles in a larger 'plank' format to create an elongated design aesthetic for the corridors, using MediCare Plus to absorb sound and meet the stringent hygiene requirements.
+Forth Valley Royal Hospital Falkirk, Scotland The £300 million hospital brings together acute services previously provided in Falkirk and Stirling, in new state-of-the-art buildings and healthcare facilities.
+The hospital has 860 in-patients a day and is currently the largest NHS healthcare project in Scotland.

-11 We always try and relate to the indoor environment, but we also need to take the building's technical solutions and life cycle into account."
-Juhani Takkinen, Architect, RE-Suunnittelu Oy Acoustic design advice Three things you can do to improve the acoustic environment in corridors and offices - Construct full height walls to achieve appropriate levels of sound insulation and privacy. - 2.
-Ensure that you have highly soundabsorbing materials on the ceilings.
+We always try and relate to the indoor environment, but we also need to take the building's technical solutions and life cycle into account."
+Juhani Takkinen, Architect, RE-Suunnittelu Oy Acoustic design tips Three things you can do to improve the acoustic environment in corridors and offices - 1.
+Properly insulate the walls and behind the ceiling to avoid that sound passes from one room to the other. - Ensure that you have thick and dense sound-absorbing materials on the ceilings.
 Use colored acoustical ceilings to both enhance wayfinding and reduce noise levels. - 3.
 Use sound-masking to cover outside noise from the adjacent rooms.
 Design improves patient experience Corridor and office design solutions Your perfect corridor A well-designed corridor has proper lighting, easy navigation, hassle-free cleanability and good acoustics to make the busy space quiet.
 Functional integration Many technical installations are accessed behind the ceiling.
 This means more than just great acoustics; it requires quick access and a ceiling that can be easily demounted.

+14 Health care Guide - Hospitals

+Private conversations

-Private conversations A functioning office has the right balance of sound absorption and sound insulation.
+A functioning office has the right balance of sound absorption and sound insulation.
 It gives privacy and peace of mind to patients, keeping the conversation in the room and noise outside.